What is going on with Southwest Airlines?

 CHICAGO (NewsNation Now) — Southwest Airlines has canceled or delayed thousands of flights, leaving customers stranded after a weekend plagued with major service disruptions.

-By late morning Monday, Southwest had canceled about 365 flights — 10% of its schedule for the day — and more than 600 others were delayed.
+By early Tuesday morning, Southwest had canceled about 90 flights and more than 190 others were delayed.

 But what exactly is going on?
 Why did one of the nation’s biggest airlines face such major delays, stranding millions?
 Here’s what we know: